SoftTalents/Binance_Wrapper/README.md

 ```

 **Response:**
-The JSON payload returned by Binance’s API.
+The JSON payload returned by Binance's API.

 ---